defunkt/gem-man/README.md

 You can specify gems or list available gems using a few options.

+  * `-s`, `--system`:
+    Fall back to searching for system manuals.
+That is, `gem man -s mac` will first look for a gem named `mac` with a man page before looking for any system man pages named `mac`. `gem man -s fork` should find the fork(2) manual, for instance.

   * `-l`, `--latest`:
     If there are multiple versions of a gem, open the latest.